 70 percent of companies assert the most prominent source of disruption that is expected to change core business models with a substantial impact on revenue and margins is coming from cloud computing, with big data and analytics (69 percent), and AI and ML (66 percent) close on its heels.

 Eckhoff says with all these factors considered, an enormous change in business models, structures, operations, and sustainability is clearly on the very near horizon.

 “Cloud and Big Data Analytics will be among the main disruption factors on the short track for all company business models.
-74 percent of the companies surveyed say that their survival will be dependent on digital conversion, and this ‘Digitize or Die’ trend will lead to new investments in sustainable data centres,” says Eckhoff.
+74 percent of the companies surveyed say that their survival will be dependent on digital conversion, and this ‘Digitize or Die' trend will lead to new investments in sustainable data centers,” says Eckhoff.